nuagenetworks/nuagenetworks.github.io/_posts/2016-03-14-Routing-to-Underlay for FIP and SNAT.md

 The FloatingIP mechanism links a public IP 1:1 with a virtual machine.
 Since this virtual machine is placed by the orchestration system, either

 - The orchestration system has to limit the placement of the virtual machine, so that the FIP-subnet is confined to a specific rack and the TOR can announce this subnet to the rest of the network.
 In OpenStack, this can be achieved using host aggregates; or
-- The fabric has to support a flat L2 design.
-In a hierarchical datacenter network, this might be trivial, but in a typical L3 leaf-spine fabric this is not always possible.
-We are working on a solution to dynamically advertise the location of the Floating IP to the fabric.
-We will keep you up to date on this !
+- The fabric has to support a flat L2 design across its hypervisors.
+For people that run a L3 fabric, please be a little patiet, we are working on a solution to dynamically advertise the location of the Floating IP.

 ## Configure the Nuage Neutron plugin
 Within the Nuage Neutron plugin configuration file (`nuage_plugin.ini`)  you could configure default behavior for Floating IP Subnets and for enabling SNAT on a per-router basis: